rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 But what makes a good artifact?
 On the surface, the AE process mirrors a paper submission process; for example, there is usually a Call for Artifacts (CFA), which provides some basic instructions, then the artifacts are submitted through a portal such as [HotCRP](http://hotcrp.com), and finally you get back reviews, possibly after one or more opportunities for rebuttal.
 However, the actual work required to produce and/or review an artifact is vastly different from the equivalent for papers.
 Just like a CFP doesn't necessarily tell you what makes a good paper (or what will get your reviewers mad), the CFA does not say much about what an ideal artifact looks like (or what will make the AEC give up).

-In this post, I would like to share some insights that I gained while participating in two artifact committees (PLDI 2018 and PLDI 2019) as well as while submitting two artifacts* of my own as first author.
+In this post, I would like to share some insights that I gained while participating in two artifact committees (PLDI 2018 and PLDI 2019) as well as while submitting two artifacts* of my own as first author (ISSTA 2019 and OOPSLA 2019).
 I am by no means an expert on this topic, but I hope that this post might help artifact authors in avoiding some common pain points that I've encountered numerous times myself.

 This post is heavily biased towards PL/SE/Systems-ish artifacts that involve tools, scripts, benchmarks, and experiments, since I've had most experience with such type of artifacts.